 What type of grounds for divorce applies to your situation depends on the type of divorce you’re seeking.
 Make sure you pick the right reason for divorcing.
 If you can’t prove your grounds for divorce, a judge may end up deciding in your partners’ favor.

 Limited divorces occur when both parties can’t resolve their differences, but still haven’t obtained grounds for an absolute divorce.
-(They are also useful in cases where one party requires financial relief of some kind.)
+(They are also useful in cases where one party requires financial relief of some kind, or if you haven't been apart long enough to qualify for an absolute divorce.)

 In a limited divorce, the state recognizes that you and your spouse live apart as a step toward absolute divorce.
 However, you’re still considered legally married to each other.